What is the FedEx Invoice Ready email virus?

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 |Malware Removal (Windows)||

-Some examples of other malspam campaigns that were (or still are) used to distribute various malware are "PO Copy Email Virus", "Atlas Home Products Email Virus" and "Talkline Communications Email Virus".
-Examples of malware that is distributed this way (via email) are Agent Tesla, Adwind, TrickBot and Ursnif.
+Some examples of other malspam campaigns used to distribute various malware are "PO Copy Email Virus", "Atlas Home Products Email Virus" and "Talkline Communications Email Virus".
+Examples of malware that is distributed in this way (via email) are Agent Tesla, Adwind, TrickBot and Ursnif.